20% off £30

 Fine hair, it can feel like a blessing and a curse.
-On one hand you don’t have to sit drying your hair for what seems like hours and it’s pretty low maintenance, but on the other hand it can feel pretty limp and lifeless.
+On one hand, you don’t have to sit drying your hair for what seems like hours and it’s pretty low maintenance, but on the other hand, it can feel pretty limp and lifeless.

 On the contrary, it normally dries straight and smooth, but ultimately quite flat.
-That’s where blow drying comes in to save the day – just make sure you’re doing it right.
+That’s where blow-drying comes in to save the day – just make sure you’re doing it right.

-We recommend putting down the round brush and ‘rough drying’ your hair using your hands and tipping your hair forward for the majority of your blow dry.
+Pro tip: We recommend putting down the round brush and ‘rough drying’ your hair using your hands and tipping your hair forward for the majority of your blow dry.
 Then use a brush for the last few seconds to smooth the ends and soften the style.

 Got 5 minutes spare to add some volume to your hair?
 A spot of backcombing could be just the ticket if you’ve woken up with flat, lifeless hair.
 Here’s a quick guide on how to backcomb like a boss: